emu-russia/psxcpu/clk.md

 |---|---|---|
 |TBD|![mclk_bot_m1](/imgstore/custom/mclk_bot_m1.jpg)|TBD|

-In LSI chips, the CLK layout is usually called the `Clock Tree`: multiple clusters of DFF and other `always (@CLK)` sensitive blocks are symmetrically connected to a common CLK wire to minimize the Jitter effect.
+In large scale chips, the CLK layout is usually called the `Clock Tree`: multiple clusters of DFF and other `always (@CLK)` sensitive blocks are symmetrically connected to a common CLK wire to minimize the Jitter effect.

 ![mclk_closeup](/imgstore/mclk_closeup.jpg)